uyibis/opencomponent/README.md

 ### Gallery

-The Gallery component is a media manager that consume the file uploader component.
-Its allow user to re-use their previous uploaded media file
+The Gallery component is a media manager that consumes the File Uploader component.
+It allows users to reuse their previously uploaded media files.

 ### Progress Bar

 The Progress Bar component is a visual indicator for tasks or processes with progress updates, providing a better user experience.